Devwares-Team/DOCS-Contrast/content/contrast/angular/components/radio.md

 # API

-This section will build on your information about the props you get to use with the Contrast React Bootstrap Radio component.
+This section will build on your information about the props you get to use with the Contrast Angular Bootstrap Radio component.
 You will find out what these props do, their default values, and how you would use them in your code.